AnyChart/docs.anychart.com/Stock_Charts/Series/Spline_Area.md

 {sample}STOCK\_Spline\_Area\_01{sample}

-The sample above demonstrates how a stock looks with its data arranged as an array of arrays.
-The next sample contains the same data arranged as array of objects.
+The next sample demonstrates the data arranged as array of objects.

 ```
 // set the data